Cyber Security for Beginners

 email1

-If someone is a customer of ABC bank, he would probably open the link and give the details.
-But these kinds of emails are always phishing; banks do not send emails like this.
+If someone is a customer of ABC Bank, he would probably open the link and give the details.
+However, these emails are always phishing; banks do not send emails like this.

-• Spoofing: The attacker pretends to be another person or organization and sends you an email stating that it is a legitimate email.
+• Spoofing: The attacker pretends to be another person or organization and sends you an email stating it is legitimate.
 For example:

 email2